Information Design and Full Implementation in Nonatomic Games: Introduction

 \section{Introduction}

+The fundamental equilibrium concepts used in information design for incomplete-information games with finitely many players, are \acl{BNE} and \acl{BCE}.
+The use of these concepts in games with a large number of players is often cumbersome and computationally intractable.
+Yet, large games with symmetries can be approximated by nonatomic games, whose natural equilibrium concept in the case of complete information---\acl{WE}---is based on distributions over actions (called flows), rather than on the behavior of single players.
+This technique was recently extended to incomplete-information nonatomic games, and the concepts of \ac{BWE} and \ac{BCWE} were introduced and analyzed \citep[see][]{KoeScaTom:MOR2025}.

-In this paper, we study partial and full implementation through information design in symmetric cost games with incomplete information and a continuum of a priori uninformed players.
-A perfectly informed designer can choose how to correlate players' information with the payoff-relevant state to influence their actions, for example, to minimize a cost function such as the social cost.
-In this context, the concept of \ac{BCWE} (the analog of a Bayes correlated equilibrium in games with a finite number of players) characterizes the set of state-dependent probability distributions over action distributions (hereafter called flows) that can be induced in an incentive-compatible way by some information structure.\footnote{\citet{KoeScaTom:MORfrth} show that the set of \ac{BCWE} is the natural limit of the set of Bayes correlated equilibria \citep{BerMor:TE2016} in finite games with a large number of players.} Furthermore, as shown in \citet{KoeScaTom:MORfrth}, regardless of the designer's objective, a designer-optimal \ac{BCWE} can be formulated as a solution to an optimization program with a bounded number of variables and constraints, determined by the number of actions and states.
+In this paper, we study partial and full implementation through information design in symmetric nonatomic games with incomplete information.
+In these, there is a payoff-relevant state, to which information will be correlated by a perfectly informed designer whose goal is---for instance---to maximize total welfare.
+In this context, the concept of \ac{BCWE} characterizes the set of state-dependent probability distributions over flows that can be induced in an incentive-compatible way by some information structure.
+Furthermore, regardless of the designer's objective, a designer-optimal \ac{BCWE} can be formulated as a solution to an optimization program with a bounded number of variables and constraints, determined by the number of actions and states.

 We show that approaching information design through the lens of nonatomic games provides important insights, particularly for achieving full implementation through direct recommendation systems.
 There is full implementation when \emph{all} equilibria implement the same outcome for the chosen information structure.
-This property is crucial because it ensures the robustness of the information design problem to adversarial equilibrium selection.
+This property is crucial because it ensures robustness of the information design problem to adversarial equilibrium selection.
 When only \emph{some} equilibria induce the desired outcome, we talk about \emph{partial} implementation.